-Trang is highlighting the sexual and reproductive health needs of groups of people that are often disenfranchised in Vietnam - ethnic minority girls from the northern area of the country and lesbians and transgender women in the capital city of Hanoi.
-Through capacity building workshops, photos, and interviews, Trang is encouraging these vulnerable populations to share their stories, increasing public awareness of the challenges that these populations face when accessing contraception and other health services, and advocating for policy makers to prioritize their wants and needs in policies and programs that affect them.
+Trang highlighted the sexual and reproductive health needs of groups of people that are often disenfranchised in Vietnam - ethnic minority girls from the northern area of the country and lesbians and transgender women in the capital city of Hanoi.
+Through capacity building workshops, photos, and interviews, Trang encouraged these vulnerable populations to share their stories, increased public awareness of the challenges that these populations face when accessing contraception and other health services, and advocated for policy makers to prioritize their wants and needs in policies and programs that affect them.

-- Train 30 young ethnic minority girls in digital storytelling, particularly photography and interviewing
+- Trained 25 young ethnic minority girls in digital storytelling, particularly photography and interviewing

 Check out Trang's photo-blog and e-book!